GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/table2json_extractor/1_project_description.md

 - **PDF Files**: The `.pdf` files that include the tables to be processed.
 ### User Guidance and Specifications
 The user will need to specify the following guidance and specifications.

+#### **1. Table Selection**
+Table selection allows users to specify which tables to extract from a document, particularly important when multiple tables are present or when only certain data is relevant.
+Users will be able to select the following methods:
+- **Table Indexing**: Users can refer to tables by their index (e.g., Table 1, Table 2) based on their order in the document.
+This requires a preview functionality so users can see a summary or a thumbnail of the tables available for extraction.
+- **Selective Extraction by Criteria**: Users may define specific criteria for the tables they need.
+This could include:
+  - **Keyword Matching**: Use keywords or phrases that must appear in the table content or header for it to be selected for extraction.
+For example, selecting only tables that have the word "Summary" in the header.
+  - **Row or Column Criteria**: Users can specify conditions based on the data within rows or columns.
+For instance, extract only tables with a specified number of rows or where a particular column contains values above a certain threshold.
+Additional support features are:
+- **Structured Preview**: Incorporate a structured preview feature where users can visualize the tables extracted temporarily without fully committing to the extraction.
+This functionality allows users to confirm selections before proceeding to structured extraction.
+- **Multiple Table Selection**: Provide the ability for users to select multiple tables simultaneously by checking boxes or using a multi-select dropdown list, enhancing the efficiency of the extraction process.
+- **Saved Queries/Profiles**: Allow users to save predefined extraction profiles based on their often-used parameters, including selection criteria, formatting expectations, and data handling rules.
+This feature supports repeatability for users who extract similar data frequently.
+- **Regular Expression Matching**: Use regular expressions to identify tables or specific data patterns across the document, facilitating more complex and flexible selection rules.

-#### **1. Extraction Parameters**
+#### **2. Extraction Parameters**
-Extraction parameters are settings and guidelines that dictate how the data extraction process should be conducted.
+Extraction parameters are settings and guidelines that dictate how the data extraction process should be conducted across all selected tables or per table.
 They can include instructions on aspects such as formatting, data types, and other characteristics that need attention during extraction.
 Key categories of extraction parameters can include:
 - **Column Headers**: Specify if the first row or a designated row of the table should be treated as headers to identify data categories.
 - **Data Types**: Define expected data types (e.g., string, integer, date) for each column to enforce validation during extraction.
 - **Formatting Rules**: Include rules for recognizing and preserving formatting, such as boldface or italicized text, which can indicate significance or categorization in the data.